Voluntourism, orphanages and child sexual exploitation – what’s the connection?

 The Code is the leading voluntary set of criteria for businesses that specifically addresses the sexual exploitation of children in travel and tourism.
 The six criteria outline key actions that members of The Code can take in order to prevent the sexual exploitation of children and bring attention and resources towards combating this crime.

 Through our voluntourism policy, the Code does not accept membership of organisations involved in voluntourism activities which have orphanages and other residential care centres incorporated (or with the possibility to incorporate) in tourism programs or packages.
-For companies that do deliver voluntourism activities, they are required to adhere to an extra minimum set of criteria, on top of the six criteria of The Code.
+For companies that do offer voluntourism activities, they are required to adhere to an extra minimum set of criteria, on top of the six criteria of The Code.

 What are the alternatives to visiting or volunteering in orphanages?